Gghz007/blender-cgf-importer/README.md

 | Export Vertex Weights | Write physique (bone weights) |

 **Important for round-trip (import → modify → export):**
-1. Import CGF with the new addon version — material shader names are stored as custom properties
+1. Import CGF with this addon — material shader names are stored as `cgf_full_name` custom property
 2. Modify the mesh in Blender
 3. Export — shader names are preserved automatically

-**For new models:** add a custom property `cgf_full_name` to each material with the value in format `materialname(ShaderName)/surfaceName`, e.g. `mymat(Phong)/mat_default`.
+**For new models from scratch:** add a custom property `cgf_full_name` to each material with the full name format: `materialname(ShaderName)/surfaceName`

+Example: `mywall(Phong)/mat_concrete`

 Without a shader name the engine will not render the mesh.

 ---

 ### Animation — CAF

 **File → Export → CryEngine Animation (.caf)**

-Exports the active Action on the selected armature as a CAF file.

 Select the armature, set the active Action in the Action Editor, then export.